-EMF themselves create confusion by failing to distinguish between oxo-degradable plastic (which fragments but does not biodegrade except over a very long time) and oxo-biodegradable plastic (which has a different chemical structure and becomes biodegradable much more quickly).
+EMF themselves create confusion by failing to distinguish between oxo-degradable plastic (which fragments but does not biodegrade except over a very long time) and oxobiodegradable plastic (which has a different chemical structure and becomes biodegradable much more quickly).

 They say that unless otherwise stated, all references to oxo-degradable plastics are deemed to refer to oxo-degradable and oxo-biodegradable plastics.
 This is misleading because these two types of plastic have fundamentally different characteristics and cannot be treated alike.
-They cite (but then forget) the CEN definition of oxo-biodegradation in TR 15351 as "degradation resulting from oxidative and cell-mediated phenomena, either simultaneously or successively."
+They cite (but then forget) the CEN definition of oxo-biodegradation as "degradation resulting from oxidative and cell-mediated phenomena, either simultaneously or successively."

 The distinction between degradation (the abiotic phase) and biodegradation (the biotic phase) is crucial.
-These two steps involving first the oxidation and reduction of molecular weight, and then the consumption of the oxidized residues by microorganisms, occur continuously during the process of degradation.
+These two steps involving first the oxidation and breakdown of the polymer, and then the consumption of the oxidized residues by microorganisms, occur continuously during the process of degradation.